viktorchernev/DescribeDocumentation/documentation.jekyll/content/reference/change-log/v 0.9.1/features/Decorators on titles.md

 ---
 layout: page
 title: Decorators on titles
-permalink: /v091/features/feature-5
+permalink: /language/reference/versioning/v091/features/feature-5/
 exclude: true
 ---
-_FEATURE: Decorators on titles_
+<br>_FEATURE: Decorators on titles_

 Decorators not working on title items (items that have productions).